-tel: (503) 332-6750 fax: (888) 739-8185 email: rwinkel@winkelcpa.com My audit was conducted for the purpose of forming opinions on the basic financial statements taken as a whole.
-The other supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Those schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in my opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+tel: (503) 332-6750 fax: (888) 739-8185 email: rwinkel@winkelcpa.com My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Clackamas County Soil and Water Conservation District's basic financial statements.
+The budget and actual schedules and schedule of property tax transactions are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Those schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the fairly stated in all material respects in relation to the basic financial statements taken as a whole.